Optical skyrmions and other topological quasiparticles of light

-The realisation of optical counterparts of skyrmion quasiparticles has enabled the novel topological approach for controlling electromagnetic fields.
-Despite the continuous stream of elegant experimental and theoretical results, the field is still in its infancy with many fundamental theoretical questions to be resolved and applications to be explored.
 Variety of optical field characteristics have been already used to construct topological optical quasiparticles, but there is still a broad parameter space to explore.
-Can we construct skyrmions with other kinds of optical field vectors, such as energy flow vectors and local velocity vectors?
-Can we transfer more theoretical tools form particle and condensed matter physics to optics to guide the discovery and exploitation of new optical phenomena and applications?
-Can we freely control higher-order topological numbers of skyrmions in smaller space?
-Can we propagate robust 3D skyrmions with longer distance?
-These are other mechanisms for manipulation of optical field topologies is still to be uncovered.
+There are still plenty of sophisticated topological textures predicted in particle physics to be studied in optical fields.
 With the rapid development of structured light technologies and optical field shaping in all its degrees of freedom and dimensions, the combination of the field topologies and matter topologies will be on a table.
-Thee include both natural topological states of matter, such as magnetic skyrmions, as well as artificially structured materials with engineered topologies.
+They include both natural topological states of matter, such as magnetic skyrmions, as well as artificially structured materials with engineered topologies.
 The interaction of the ultrafast space-time topological states with time-varying media~\cite{galiffi2022photonics}, which provide artificial gauge fields, is a new frontier of topological science.
-It is also an emerging direction to extend methods of optical skyrmions into other wave fields such as acoustic waves~\cite{ge2021observation} and atomic waves~\cite{parmee2022optical}.
-These questions become increasingly crucial for meeting the requirements of ultrabroad bandwidth information transfer, high-resolution optical microscopy and metrology, precise control of optical forces, magnetic and nonlinear processes, as well as quantum technologies. \\[4pt]
+Optical quasiparticles considered in this review in a classical optics, while, the study of quantum and nonlocal skyrmionic states is also emerging.
+The complex topology of skyrmions may provide great potential to explore higher-dimensional quantum states for quantum technologies which are difficult to reach otherwise.
+The topological approaches developed for optical skyrmions can also be transferred to other wave fields such as acoustic (sound) waves~\cite{ge2021observation,muelas2022observation,hu2023observation}, elastic waves~\cite{cao2023observation}, and atomic waves~\cite{parmee2022optical}.
+Always, however, care should be taken to distinguish vector textures exhibiting true topological properties of quasiparticles from their lookalikes without topological protection.
+Topological considerations of waves become increasingly crucial for meeting the requirements of ultrabroad bandwidth information transfer, high-resolution optical microscopy and metrology, precise control of optical forces, magnetic and nonlinear processes, as well as quantum technologies. \\[4pt]